,

 The Alternative: Learn the Fundamentals First

-Here’s something the AI ad tools won’t tell you: the best AI-generated ad in the world won’t save a bad offer or weak positioning.
+The AI ad tools won’t tell you this.
+The best AI generated ad in the world won’t save a bad offer or weak positioning.

 AI can generate creative fast.
 But understanding what makes creative work?
 That comes from studying the fundamentals.